 - 1. Attendance: Attendance at every class is critical to your success in this course.
-I expect you to be on time and ready to go once it is 9:40am and that you stay until the end of class.
+I expect you to be on time and ready to go once it is 11:45am and that you stay until the end of class.
 You will not be allowed into the classroom once I close the door and start teaching.
-Any missed lecture is your responsibility to make up; just remember that if you fall behind, it will be very difficult for you to catch up. - I reserve the right to raise or lower your grade based on class participation and attendance.
+Any missed lecture is your responsibility to make up; just remember that if you fall behind, it will be very difficult to catch up. - I reserve the right to raise or lower your grade based on class participation and attendance.
 Specifically, I may lower your grade or may officially withdraw you from the course through the tenth week of the semester for poor attendance or participation.
 Further, your final grade may be lowered by 1/3 of your final course grade for each day (or portion thereof) of class missed.
 Please notify me PRIOR to class if you must miss class for any reason. - 2.
-Programming Assignments: All assignments are to be programmed in C in Eclipse on Linux.
-Both the electronic copy and hardcopy of your assignments are due at 9:40am on the day that they are due. - The hardcopy must be placed on the instructor's desk before 9:40am on the day the assignment is due.
+Programming Assignments: All assignments are to be programmed using Eclipse.
+Both the electronic copy and hardcopy of your assignments are due at 11:45am on the day that they are due. - The hardcopy must be placed on the instructor's desk before 11:45am on the day the assignment is due.
 If the hardcopy uses more than one sheet, then all sheets must be stapled.
-The code must be printed double-sided in color.
-Failure to submit a hardcopy of the assignment will result in a loss of 30% of the assignment points. - The electronic copy must be submitted according to the assignment specification by 9:40am on the day the assignment is due.
+The code must be printed in color.
+Failure to submit a hardcopy of the assignment will result in a loss of 30% of the assignment points. - The electronic copy must be submitted using the course submit script.
 Failure to submit an electronic copy will result in a loss of 70% of the assignment points. - A program that does not successfully compile or produces no output loses 70% of the assignment grade. - Assignments can be turned in up to 24 hours late with a penalty of 10% of the grade.
 If the assignment is between 24 and 48 hours late you will lose 20% of your grade.
-Anything turned in later than 48 of the assignment deadline will NOT be accepted. - One exception.
+Anything later will NOT be accepted. - One exception.
 I do allow one programming assignment to be turned in up to ONE day late without penalty.
 Your reason does not matter and I do not need to know why.
 All other late assignments will carry the standard loss of points.
-To use this gift, you must send me an email before 9:40am on the day the assignment is due.
+To use this gift, you must send me an email before 11:45am on the day the assignment is due.
 This email is to have GIFT as the subject and you must include your name and the assignment number and name in the body of the email.
 If this information is not included in the email then the assignment will be considered late.